igm503/Deep-Learning-Replications-and-Experiments/README.md

 \#3 Reinforcement Learning

-This is a basic implementation of VPG.
-I validated the implementation on a few OpenAI Gym environments and am currently working on getting the network to perform in more difficult Procgen environments.
+This is a basic implementation of VPG and PPO (the latter as described in Schulman et. al.'s "Proximal Policy Optimization Algorithms").
+I validated the implementations on a few OpenAI Gym environments and am currently working on getting the PPO-trained network to perform in more difficult Procgen environments.